List of Fablehaven characters: Major characters

-Kendra Sorenson, a typical 12-year-old girl, is not at all enthusiastic to go on a mandatory vacation to her grandparents place, while her parents are on a 17-day cruise.
-However, it is here at Fablehaven, the magical preserve her grandparents oversee, she becomes immersed in a whole new world full of fairies and other mystical creatures hidden to most other eyes.
+Kendra Sorenson is a typical 14-year-old girl, who is not enthusiastic to go on a mandatory vacation to her grandparents place, while her parents are on a 17-day cruise.
+She later becomes immersed in a whole new world full of fairies and other mystical creatures, called Fablehaven, the magical preserve where her grandparents oversee.
 She is described as a good student who rarely takes risks, overly cautious and far from the adventurer and rule breaker that her brother is.
-But when she is in Fablehaven, it doesn't take long for trouble to find her, as the evil witch Muriel Taggert releases a powerful demon named Bahumat.
+When she is in Fablehaven, it doesn't take long for trouble to find her, as the evil witch Muriel Taggert releases a powerful demon named Bahumat.
 The situation becomes desperate when everyone but her is captured and she must risk her own life to seek the Fairy Queen for help.
 As a result of her heart-felt supplication to the Fairy Queen, she becomes fairykind, a status which gives her certain magical abilities to aid her in her subsequent adventures.